Managed Flex Gateway High Availability and Disaster Recovery Deployments

 Managed Flex Gateway High Availability

-• Large Managed Flex Gateways have more capacity allocated per replica.
-Large gateways autoscale up to three replicas across three availability zones depending on CPU usage.
+Large and extra large Managed Flex Gateways have more capacity allocated per replica and autoscale up to three replicas across three availability zones depending on CPU usage.

 Managed Flex Gateway Configuration Storage